Perl is a widely-used general-purpose programming language. It offers great services, including text manipulation, GUI development, and much more.

 5.34.0 release.
 Click here for a full list of differences between the two versions.

-In this shot, let’s talk about the performance enhancements in Perl
+In this shot, let’s talk about the new warnings in Perl

 View all Courses